kiskong/node_plsql/INSTALL.md

 * Instant Client Package - Basic or Basic Lite: All files required to run OCI, OCCI, and JDBC-OCI applications
 * Instant Client Package - SDK: Additional header files and an example makefile for developing Oracle applications with Instant Client

-**Notes:**
+### Notes

-*It is reccomended to use the latest version (12.1) of the Oracle instant client.
+* It is reccomended to use the latest version (12.1) of the Oracle instant client.
-*Please make sure you download the correct packages for your system architecture, such as 64 bit vs 32 bit.
+* Please make sure you download the correct packages for your system architecture, such as 64 bit vs 32 bit.
-*Unzip the files 1 and 2 into the same directory, such as /opt/instantclient_12_1 or c:\instantclient_12_1_x64.
+* Unzip the files 1 and 2 into the same directory, such as /opt/instantclient_12_1 or c:\instantclient_12_1_x64.

+### Workarounds

+* The Oracle Bug 17481818 (GETTING A CONNECTION FROM OCI CONNECTION POOL IS SLOW ON WINDOWS PLATFORMS) affects Oracle Clients 11.2.0.3, 11.2.0.4 and 12.1.0.1 and drammaticaly slows down the connection to the Database when more than one naming method is used in NAMES.DIRECTORY_PATH in the SQLNET.ORA configuration file.
+The reccomended workaround is to only use one adapter in NAMES.DIRECTORY_PATH in sqlnet.ora.
+NAMES.DIRECTORY_PATH=(TNSNAMES)

 ### Set up the following environment variables